 ---|---|---|---|---|---|---|---|---|

 Plenty of VPNs are on the market, but they won’t all offer the same level of service.
-So to find the ones that will work best for you, we took the following factors into consideration:
+To find the ones that will work best for you, we tested the top providers in the following areas:

 You can read more about how we test and rank our VPNs below.
 But for now, let’s take a closer look at the ones that made our list.

-Here is our list of the best VPNs for El Capitan, Sierra, High Sierra, Mojave, Catalina, Big Sur, and Monterey:
+Here is our list of the best VPNs for Sierra, High Sierra, Mojave, Catalina, Big Sur, and Monterey:

 1. NordVPN